 - changes in urine output and frequency

-- increase in blood pressure
+- high blood pressure

-Preparing for a Creatinine Blood Test
+Do I Prepare for a Creatinine Blood Test?

 your doctor know if you take:

-- NSAID medications like aspirin or ibuprofen
+such as aspirin or ibuprofen

 - chemotherapy drugs